 Any member who joined the Scheme before 1 October 2004; or any member who joined the Scheme on or after 1 October 2004 within the first 3 months of becoming eligible (i.e. any member who is not a Late Entrant)

 Normal Retirement Date

-The last day of the month in which you attain age 65, but see also Special Provisions on page 34
+The last day of the month in which you attain age 65.

 Pensionable Salary